KasthuryI/Bio-informatica-toolbox/README.md

 ## **Trimmomatic**
 ### **In- and output**
-#### Trimmomatic works with FASTQ, using phred + 33 or phred + 64 quality scores.
-The FASTQ can be either uncompressed or zipped.
+#### Trimmomatic works with FastQ, using phred - 33 or phred - 64 quality scores.
+The FastQ can be either uncompressed or zipped.
 The use of the gzip format is determined based on the .gz extension.

 #### Once you have performed the command, an output file will be created in the directory you are currently in.
-This output file can be a uncompressed FASTQ or a gzipped FASTQ, depending on how you specified the output in your command.
+This output file can be an uncompressed FastQ or a gzipped FastQ, depending on how you specified the output in your command.
 This output can be used in programms like FastQC to recheck the quality of the sequence.

 ### **Usage**
 #### To use Trimmomatic, go to the terminal of your OS.
 The command needed to run Trimmomatic depends on if your data is single- or paired end.